 The SLA allows you to demonstrate your ability to conduct patient assessments, perform nursing interventions, communicate effectively with patients, and make clinical decisions in a safe environment.

-The SLA includes three or five different stations.
+The SLA includes three (RPN or LPN only) or five (RN, Dual Track and HCA) different stations.
 Each station will focus on one clinical scenario.
-All stations will include a specially trained actor in the role of a patient.
+All stations will include a specially trained actor (standardized patient) in the role of a patient and an experienced nurse to assess you as you progress through the scenario.

-The simulations include actors, or standardized patients.
+All the simulations include standardized patients.
 You will encounter them in all the stations, even if you don't see them.
 Sometimes they will play the role of the patient face-to-face, and sometimes they will be the voice behind a mannequin in the room, speaking to you in real time, as you care for your patient.

-in the room with you and will observe your interactions during each scenario.
+There will also be an experienced nurse, or assessor, present in the room with you.
+They will observe and assess your interactions during each scenario.

 The HCA SLA, dual-track (RN/LPN) SLA and triple-track (RN/LPN/HCA) SLA must be taken in-person at an NCAS Assessment Centre.
 The SLA will take place in a nursing simulation lab.
-For British Columbia referrals, the SLA is offered only in Vancouver, BC.
-For Maritime Canada referrals, the SLA is offered only in Halifax, Nova Scotia.
+For British Columbia, the SLA is offered only in Vancouver, BC.
+For Maritime referrals, the SLA is offered only in Halifax, Nova Scotia.

 Learn more about each simulation lab assessment:

-Computer-based assessment: 3 hoursSimulation lab assessment: 3 hours (3 x 20-minute cases)
+Computer-based assessment: 3 hoursSimulation lab assessment: 3 hours (3 x 25-minute cases)

 Simulation lab assessments: 6 hours